 What are the steps for the Jingle Dance?

-As the ziibaaska’iganan hit one another it sounds like rain falling, so it’s important for the dancers to move their feet in time with the drum and stop when the beat stops.
-Moving lightly on their feet, they keep their foot movements low to the ground, kicking their heels and bouncing on their toes to the music.
-Typically, this dance is done in a zigzag pattern, said to represent one’s journey through life.
+As the ziibaaska’iganan hit one another it sounds like rain falling, so it’s important for the dancer to be light on their feet, to move in time with the drum and stop when the beat stops.
+They keep their foot movements low to the ground while dancing, kicking their heels and bouncing on their toes to the music.
+Typically, this dance is done in a zigzag pattern, said to represent one’s journey through life—or so the story goes.

-The traditional dance involves low, soft-footed steps, as could be performed by those who were sick, while the modern competitive dancers push the boundaries some as they try to out-dance their competitors.
+The traditional Indian dance involves low, soft-footed steps, as could be performed by those who were sick, while the modern competitive dancers push the boundaries some as they try to out-dance their competitors.
+The manner in which the dance has evolved has built firmly on its origin story.

 What are the songs and music for Jingle Dance?

-The music for a Jingle Dress dance has a foundation of a solid drumbeat for the women to dance to, and of course, the metal cones make a loud jingling (hence the name) as the women move which contributes to the music you’ll hear at a Jingle Dress dance.
+The music for this style of dancing has a foundation of a solid drumbeat, and of course, the metal cones make a loud jingling (hence the name) as the women move, which contributes to the music you’ll hear at a Jingle Dress Dance.

 Updated September 9, 2019